metaory/mxcolr/README.md

 Some apps might require to compile and build, all of these are just too repetitive and anoying to do for every change, and there is finding color scheme

-This repo goal is easily generate nice random palettes, safely do live preview and patch all configured apps with few keystrokes.
+### This repo goal is to be a tool for generating and previewing palettes and serve as a framework for patching any application with few keystrokes.

 outputs
 =======